 The mind’s inner rest and peace, requires not just enjoyment or entertainment like watching a movie.
 It requires removing all thoughts from the mind and simply being present in our inner being witnessing the movement of life within and around us from a place of calm and equanimity.
 If we let things be what they are that power of being will aid in peace and transformation of our own awareness.

 We must learn to take our minds back to their ground zero, back to their point of silence, centering, stillness and emptiness – the mind’s place of origin and ultimate goal, which is the underlying boundless Self-awareness beyond the mind, our inner heart awareness that endures at our core regardless of the outer movements of the mind.

-Dwell in the sky of consciousness not in the clouds of the conditioned mind.
-We forget that the thoughts we experience in space in worldly, or the objects we experience in space outwardly are circumscribed, arise and dissolve into the space that defines them.
+Dwell in the infinite sky of pure consciousness not in the clouds of the conditioned mind.
+We forget that the thoughts we experience in space are circumscribed, arise and dissolve into the space that defines them.
 That space is the presence of Being and Consciousness which is the nature of the cosmic reality.

 The mind renews itself not only in space but also with silence.
 The agitated, chattering or opinionated mind cannot renew itself.
 It depletes itself and also causes conflicts with others that imbalance it further.
 The silent mind spontaneously and effortlessly heals itself, while the mind that is full of noise, thoughts and fantasies only breeds more distractions and illusions.